ppy/osu-wiki/news/2019/2019-06-15-new-featured-artist-riran.md

 If this sort of sound is your jam, get excited because we've got more coming at the end of the month!
 A LOT more.
 The observant among you may have already caught wind of a little hint we dropped at the beginning of June.

-As an extra note, you may see a few more releases from us over the coming weeks - [pishifat](https://osu.ppy.sh/users/3178418) and [Toy](https://osu.ppy.sh/users/2757689) have been hard at work securing a *gigantic* roster of new talent from a variety of genres and musical styles both familiar and fresh that we're super hyped to share with you guys.
+As an extra note, you may see a few more releases from us over the coming weeks - ::pishifat::{ user-id=3178418 } and [Toy](https://osu.ppy.sh/users/2757689) have been hard at work securing a *gigantic* roster of new talent from a variety of genres and musical styles both familiar and fresh that we're super hyped to share with you guys.

 Keep your eyes and ears peeled!